MarcelGallois/langchainjs-chat/README.md

 ## Contributing Pull requests are welcome!
 Feel free to open an issue for any bugs or feature requests.

 ## TODO:
-- Fix GitHub and personalities.
+- Fix GitHub API and personalities.
 - Implement code detection and prismjs for code highlighting ##BROKEN
 - Implement a good default chat agent & give ssome personality/preprompts
 - Implement chat with uploaded document